markjprice/cs9dotnet5-extras/README.md

 What is the recommended naming convention for IDs?
 Let's find out!

 ## Apple Silicon, Visual Studio Code and .NET
-Microsoft is already hard at work to make Visual Studio Code and .NET run on Apple Silicon.
-I plan to buy a Mac mini with an M1 chip to try it out as soon as its available.
+Microsoft is already hard at work to make Visual Studio Code and .NET 5 run on Apple Silicon.
+I have bought a Mac mini with an M1 chip to try it out as soon as Microsoft releases compatible versions of their software.